Meefy777/Reforged/forge/readme.txt

 VERSION 1 IS VERY IMPORTANT!
 Version 2 seems to be broken on mcarchive, and the compilation patch is only made for version 1.

-Copy the forge foler to your mcp folder, so it looks like this: mcp/forge
+Copy the forge folder to your mcp folder, so it looks like this: mcp/forge

 Run setup.bat.
-If you did everything correctly then everything should be succesful, and MCP should compile successfuly for both client and server at the end of the setup program.
+If you did everything correctly then everything should be successful, and MCP should compile successfuly for both client and server at the end of the setup program.